russeta/docs-tap/getting-started.md

 * Add testing and security scanning to an application
 * Administer, set up, and manage supply chains

-Before getting started, you will need to complete the prerequisites in the next section.
+Before getting started, you need to complete the prerequisites in the next section.

 ## Installation prerequisites